yangjerrica/Molecular-Weight-Calcuation-game/README.md

 - As a user, I want to be able to load the molecules I added in the middle of the game.

+- As a user, I want to be able to save and load the whole game.

 - As a user, I want to be able to end the game in the middle of the game.

+## Phase 4 : Task 2:

+- Includes a type hierarchy: Animals as abstract class, with 3 subclasses: dogs, cats, and quokka.

+Overriding the abstract method: sound, showing the different sounds each animal makes.